QuantEcon/lecture-python-intro/_sources/eigen_II.md

 This is because if there exists an $A^k$ such that $a^{k}_{ij} > 0$ for all $(i,j)$, then it guarantees the same property for ${k+1}^th, {k+2}^th ... {k+n}^th$ iterations.

-In other words, a primitive matrix is both irreducible and aperiodical as aperiodicity requires a state to be visited with a guarantee of returning to itself after a certain amount of iterations.
+In other words, a primitive matrix is both irreducible and aperiodic as aperiodicity requires a state to be visited with a guarantee of returning to itself after a certain amount of iterations.

-### Left Eigenvectors
+### Left eigenvectors

 We have previously discussed right (ordinary) eigenvectors $Av = \lambda v$.